-• Influenza activity remained at low levels in the temperate zone of the northern hemisphere.
-Declining levels of influenza activity were reported in the temperate zone of the southern hemisphere and in some countries of South and South East Asia.
-In Central America and the Caribbean, low influenza activity was reported in a few countries.
+• Influenza activity increased slightly in the temperate zone of the northern hemisphere while in the temperate zone of the southern hemisphere activity appeared to have decreased at inter-seasonal levels.
+In Central America and the Caribbean, influenza activity remained low.
 Worldwide, influenza A(H3N2) and B viruses accounted for the majority of influenza detections.